worstestes/armstrong/README.md

 ```
 npm run start
 ```

+Note: Due to more work needed on the optimization front, give the front-end 10-20 seconds to load the provided models on the left side menu.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.